Skip to content

 kind delete cluster --name flux-lab

-Continue to Module 2.4: Helm & Kustomize where we’ll dive deep into the package management tools that power GitOps.
+Continue to Module 2.4: Helm & Kustomize where you will go deeper on the packaging and overlay tools that Flux consumes during reconciliation.